DAddYE/mini_record/README.md

 This software is not super well tested in a production project.
 Im stated to using it in two customer's projects without any problem.

+## TODO

+* reduce the number of methods we add to ActiveRecord::Base objects

 ## Author

 DAddYE, you can follow me on twitter [@daddye](http://twitter.com/daddye) or take a look at my site [daddye.it](http://www.daddye.it)